 - Switch out small items to make an impact each season.

 - Choose smaller pieces - like a tabletop Christmas tree instead of a 15-foot one.

-“When you’re downsizing, that lifestyle changes,” Zumberger said - so you may no longer want or need to go all-out on decor for each holiday.
+“When you’re downsizing, that lifestyle changes,” Zumberger said.
+You may no longer want or need to go all-out on decor for each holiday.
 And if you have less storage space, her tips will help you make the most of what you keep.

 Zumberger had a few final words of advice for anyone about to begin the downsizing process: “Stay positive - that’s really key.
 Be positive about the next move and really embrace it.
 It can be fun,” she said.